Did you know that an estimated 500,000 people in the UK are currently suffering from undiagnosed coeliac disease? Could you be one of them?

 Coeliac disease – what is it?

-Dr Sarah Goulding, a GP from leading private practice Concierge Medical, has considerable experience of coeliac disease.
-She explains that it’s not an allergy or intolerance, as some people think, but an autoimmune disease which can affect 1 in every 100 people.
+Private Doctors from leading private practice Concierge Medical, have experience of coeliac disease.
+They explains that it’s not an allergy or intolerance, as some people think, but an autoimmune disease which can affect 1 in every 100 people.

 This illness inflames and damages the lining of the small intestine, which absorbs most of the important nutrients our bodies need.
 In those affected, it’s caused by eating gluten, which is a protein found in wheat, barley and rye.
 Some people many also have a sensitivity to oats.